What is iPage?

 Positives of iPage;

-iPage have many positives to them.
+iPage has many positives to them.
 The biggest positive to them is that they are cheap and still offer a good service.
 For a company to offer so much for so little, their performance is standard and works and you can’t ask for much more from their support.
-One way they keep the costs down for both them and us is that they use renewable energy to power their datacenters.
-Not many other hosting companies do this and the only one have previously researched that goes green is HostGator.
+One way they keep the costs down for both them and us is that they use renewable energy to power their data centers.
+Not many other hosting companies do this and the only one has previously researched that goes green is HostGator.

 You can also get a good bunch of security options with the iPage plans.
 These range from protecting your website from hackers, spam and malware to backup and restoring your website, if somehow your website vanishes into thin air.

-iPage also have a good rate of uptime, which is essential for your website to be successful. iPage typically get an average of over 99% of uptime a month.
+iPage also has a good rate of uptime, which is essential for your website to be successful. iPage typically get an average of over 99% of uptime a month.

 If none of these benefits tick your boxes for hosting, don’t worry.
 The reason for this is you have a guarantee of 30 days to get your money back.

 Costs might be cheap when you first purchase iPage but renewing your hosting, costs can get expensive.
 Your costs after renewing your hosting can skyrocket to sometimes triple, or even more of your original price.
 That is a serious increase.
 Another negative about costs is that if you want to keep your domain name if you cancel your hosting, it will cost you to keep your domain.
 I totally understand this because it stops people cancelling within the money-back guarantee and then getting a domain name for free, but it is still negative in my books.

 Upload speeds seem to be a problem for iPage.
 This can make potential customers look the other way and go to competitors for hosting.
 I would say for iPage to make the most out of their possible customers, they should look at ways to try and increase their upload speeds.